Managing menopause at homePerimenopause - self-care; Hormone replacement therapy - self-care; HRT- self-care

 - Menopause is complete when you have not had a period for 1 year.
 This is called post menopause.

 Your menstrual flow may come to a sudden halt after surgeries to remove your ovaries, chemotherapy, or certain hormone treatments for breast cancer.

-Hot flashes and sweats are at their worst for the first 1 - 2 years after your last period.
+Hot flashes and sweats are at their worst for the first 1 to 2 years after your last period.
 Menopause symptoms may last 5 or more years.

-Your doctor may have prescribed hormone therapy to relieve symptoms of menopause such as hot flashes, sleep problems, and vaginal symptoms.
+Your health care provider may have prescribed hormone therapy to relieve symptoms of menopause such as hot flashes, sleep problems, and vaginal symptoms.

-Take these hormones the way your doctor prescribed them.
-Ask your doctor what you should do if you miss a dose.
+Take these hormones the way your provider prescribed them.
+Ask what you should do if you miss a dose.

 When taking hormones: